flaviocpontes/ffmpy/Readme.rst

 FFMPY is a wrapper library around FFMPEG.
 It interfaces with ffmpeg through the shell and interprets the program stdout/stderr to generate it's internal structures.
-It implements the following functionalities:
+The following functionality is planned or implemented.

 Media Analysis
 --------------